Learn from experienced legal professionals and world-class academics as you immerse yourself in realistic simulations of legal practice.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 York Law School is the only Law School in the UK to build its LLM (JD) programme around problem-based learning.
 In PBL, you will encounter a range of authentic 'problem' scenarios raising a wide range of legal issues.
-These will usually involve more than one area of law, so you will come to understand the interrelationships between areas of law that exist in practice and society, and you will see the 'messiness' of law as it arises in real-world contexts.
+These will usually involve more than one area of law, so you will come to understand the interrelationships between areas of law that exist in practice and society, and the 'messiness' of law as it arises in real-world contexts.

-Your firm will be faced with complex legal issues as part of each of your modules.
-You will learn to identify the key legal principles and establish what you know and what you need to ascertain in order to unravel the problem.
 Through the process, you will reflect on deeper social and theoretical issues, such as questions of justice, fairness and human rights.
 Tutor-facilitators will guide you through particular points and issues, helping you to gain the maximum possible from each study.

 You'll also learn through a range of other resources including plenary lectures, written subject guides and a variety of relevant material in our virtual learning environment.